 His entire column is well worth reading as Feiler describes a parental resource and valuable approaches we all could use as we attempt to strengthen our families.
 He is offering insights that most of us would not normally fully appreciate the value of until becoming grandparents.

 While the Genealogical Community is prepared to be supportive of measures that actually protect us from identity theft, our analysis of numerous proposals to close records thieves might have used concludes that that is rarely the actual effect of closure.
 The unintended consequences of closure typically have a significant adverse impact on legitimate historical users while barely inconveniencing possible identity thieves.
+In our experience, most thieves are far more likely to exploit the products of a breach of a large commercial data base than to abuse vital records.

 ( https://www.voanews.com/a/technology-and-word-of-mouth-help-genealogy-hit-mainstream/1757389.html :accessed 9 Mar 2019).